Zaffierce/Zaffierce.github.io/journal.md

 Commands | Description
 -------- | ------------
-git status | This displays the current status of your files git add file | This adds a file name to be committed git add . | This adds all untracked files
+git clone link | This will clone the repository from github to your local computer git status | This displays the current status of your files git add file | This adds a file name to be committed git add . | This adds all untracked files